Subordinate Courts

 District Court Administration and Infrastructure

-The administration of district and subordinate courts involves a complex interplay between the High Court, the state government, and the judicial officers themselves.
-The District Judge is both the administrative and judicial head of the district judiciary.
-Administrative duties include: allocation of cases among judges, supervision of court staff and infrastructure, maintenance of court records, implementation of HC circulars and directions, and liaison with the state government on infrastructure needs.
-The Court Manager system (introduced based on the 13th Finance Commission recommendation) places professional managers in district courts to handle non-judicial administrative tasks — case flow management, infrastructure maintenance, technology management, and human resource coordination.
-Infrastructure remains a critical challenge: the National Court Management Systems (NCMS) Committee report found that over 30% of court complexes lack basic facilities (adequate courtrooms, toilets, drinking water, libraries).
+The District Judge serves as both administrative and judicial head: allocating cases, supervising staff, maintaining records, implementing HC circulars, and liaising with the state government on infrastructure.
+The Court Manager system (13th Finance Commission recommendation) places professional managers in district courts for non-judicial administrative tasks: case flow management, infrastructure maintenance, technology management, and HR coordination.
+Infrastructure remains critical: over 30% of court complexes lack adequate courtrooms, toilets, drinking water, and libraries.
 Many courts operate in rented or dilapidated buildings.
-The Centrally Sponsored Scheme for Development of Infrastructure Facilities for Judiciary has been providing funds since 1993-94 — with approximately Rs 9,000 crore allocated during the 14th FC period (2015-2020).
-However, utilization has been uneven — some states return unspent funds.
-The National Mission for Justice Delivery and Legal Reforms (established 2011) coordinates efforts across courts, legal aid, ADR, and e-courts.
-The Court Indexing System assigns unique case numbers for nationwide tracking.
-Despite these initiatives, India's judicial infrastructure remains significantly under-resourced compared to its caseload.
+The Centrally Sponsored Scheme for Development of Infrastructure Facilities for Judiciary has provided funds since 1993-94.
+The National Mission for Justice Delivery and Legal Reforms (2011) coordinates court, legal aid, ADR, and e-courts efforts.
+Despite these initiatives, India's judicial infrastructure remains significantly under-resourced relative to caseload.
+The Court Manager system and the infrastructure deficit are governance-relevant Mains topics.

 Mediation and Arbitration — Alternative Mechanisms